nels-o/rah/README.md

 npm install -D git+ssh://git@github.com:nels-o/rah.git
 ```

+Yah, it is not on NPM yet.
+Working on that.
+Turns out someone has this name.

 ### Usage through NPM scripts

 To use it, you will need to add the following to your `package.json`